 The Police Officer Satisfaction Survey allows police officers who were subject to investigation by the Police Ombudsman's Office to express their views on services provided by the Office.
 The survey began in October 2005 and this annual report presents the data from questionnaires received during 2011/12.
-This report presents the results for key questions since the first full year of the survey (2006/07).
-Results for other questions are presented for the last five years.
 Key results have already been published in the 2011/12 Annual Report.